All docs

 3. Rebuild — single-bank output is identical to Core.

-The only common issue is that Buildtools requires the .vpyproj file; there is no bare .vpy build mode.
+The only common issue is that Buildtools requires a .vpyproj file; there is no bare .vpy build mode.